0x4a5e1e4baab/algorand-node/README.md

 docker exec algorand /algorand/node/goal node status -d /algorand/node/data
 ```

-Alternatively copy the contents of [bin](./bin) to `/usr/bin`, you can now run Algorand cli tools from the host against the Docker container using `docker exec`
+Alternatively on your server copy the contents of [bin](./bin) to `/usr/bin`, you can now run Algorand cli tools from the host against the Docker container using `docker exec`

 ```
 goal node status